Early Warning System

 EU Network of Diagnostic Centres

-Our network of diagnostic centres in the EU, capable of diagnosing Bsal, currently consists of 14 labs in 11 countries.
+Our network of diagnostic centres in the EU, capable of diagnosing Bsal, currently consists of 16 labs in 12 countries.
 During the course of this project, webinars and instruction videos on the aetiology, epidemiology, pathogenesis, pathology, diagnosis, treatment and prevention of Bsal will be available upon subscription.
 Laboratories which have participated successfully in the ring test for Bsal can be found here.
-If your lab is interested in participating in the the ring test in order to join our diagnostic network, please contact us at email@example.com or using the contact form on this website.
+If your lab is interested in participating in the the ring test in order to join our diagnostic network, please contact us using the contact form on the website.

 European network of stakeholders